Disappearance of Jo Jo Dullard: Murder investigation

 Operation Trace were previously able to verify that the shed in question was built quite some time before she disappeared, while the excavation and filling of earth for the drainage system had also been completed at least 12 months before Dullard was reported missing.
 According to media reports, the 2024 searches were focused on land where several witnesses had allegedly observed the arrested suspect digging and moving earth at times relevant to Garda investigations.
 On 18 November 2024, the Garda Press Office released video footage of the extensive excavations at the search area outside Grangecon village, along with a renewed appeal for witnesses to come forward if they had any information about Dullard's disappearance.
 On 3 December 2024, Gardaí announced that the search operation had been completed, and that the authorities would not be revealing the results of the search "for operational reasons".

+On 16 February 2026, Gardaí announced that they would be excavating part of a gravel quarry located about a mile outside of Stratford-on-Slaney in relation to the disappearances of Jo Jo Dullard and Deirdre Jacob.
+Sources close to the investigation revealed that new information had been received that items related to both cases may be buried there.
+In June 2026, Gardaí announced that they were again searching the same quarry site in connection with the disappearance of Jo Jo Dullard and Deirdre Jacob.
+Some media outlets reported the Defence Forces had performed a ground survey of the area, while diggers and a bulldozer were pictured moving earth at the site.

 Media

 Dullard's disappearance was highly publicised in Ireland and was included in the true crime books Missing by Barry Cummins, Missing, Presumed by Alan Bailey, and The Vanishing Triangle by Claire McGowan.

 The 1997 alleged sighting of Dullard was reconstructed for the TV show Crimeline.
 Her disappearance was covered on Crimecall, an Irish television show which seeks public assistance in solving unsolved crimes, in 2020 and 2021.

 Her disappearance was also featured in the Sky Documentary series Six Silent Killings: Ireland's Vanishing Triangle.